Education

 Regular Eye Screenings:

-Annual comprehensive eye checks can detect early signs of myopia, ensuring timely intervention.
+Bi-Annual comprehensive eye checks can detect early signs of myopia, ensuring timely intervention.

 Take Action: Stay Informed, Stay Protected